yash02896/world-chain/contracts/README.md

 The `PBHEntryPoint` contract exposes two functions:

 `handleAggregatedOps()`
-- Allows a Bundler to submit a Priority Bundle transaction where the [aggregated signature](https://github.com/eth-infinitism/account-abstraction/blob/b3bae63bd9bc0ed394dfca8668008213127adb62/contracts/interfaces/IEntryPoint.sol#L144) contains a vector encoding of WorldID proof's, and associated proof data to be verified on chain, or by the block builder ordering the block.
+- Allows a Bundler to submit a Priority Bundle transaction where the [aggregated signature](https://github.com/eth-infinitism/account-abstraction/blob/b3bae63bd9bc0ed394dfca8668008213127adb62/contracts/interfaces/IEntryPoint.sol#L144) contains a vector encoding of WorldID proof's, and associated proof data to be verified onchain, or by the block builder ordering the block.

 `pbhMulticall()`
 - PBH Multicall additionally allows WorldID verified actors to execute a multicall with top of block inclusion by attaching a valid WorldID proof in the calldata to be verified by the block builder, or on chain.
 This allows non-4337 individual transactions to get top of block priority.